Learnjafar1/PythonAdvancedTeam1---NCAIR/README.md

 - Jafar Musa: A Graduate of Architecture from Bayero Univerity, Kano, Kano State.
 - Mercy Okanlawon: A Mechanical Engineering Student from Ladoke Akintola University of Technology, Oyo State.

+### Technologies Used

-Tech Stack: Python
+- Tech Stack: Python

-Package: Pygame
+- Package: Pygame